Relevance

 - Salience: How central the entity is to the specific domain or topic of the text.

 We consider both direct and indirect mentions.
-For example, when calculating the relevance for the tag France, France is a direct mention, Paris is indirect.
+For example, when calculating the relevance for the tag France, France and French Republic are direct mentions, while Paris is an indirect mention.

-The relevance of IPTC Media Topics, IAB Content Taxonomy and other categorizations is calculated differently, but the scores should be roughly comparable.
+The relevance for IPTC Media Topics, IAB Content Taxonomy, and other categorizations is calculated differently, but the scores should be roughly comparable.

 Relevance vs. Confidence

-It is important not to confuse relevance (how important the entity is to the article) with confidence (how sure the AI is that it detected the entity correctly).
-An AI can be 99% confident that it found the word Facebook, but that entity might have only 1% relevance if it was mentioned in a footer link.
+Do not confuse relevance — how important the entity is to the article — with confidence — how sure the AI is that it detected the entity correctly.
+The AI can be 99% confident that it found the word Facebook, but that entity might have only 1% relevance if it was mentioned in a footer link.